danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/staging/common/common.md

 {% enddocs %}

 {% docs dim_crm_contacts %}
 Dimension that combines dimensional data from salesforce leads and salesforce contacts.
-Currectly joining on the `convertedcontactid` lead field.
+They are combined with a union and a filter on leads excluding converted leads and leads where there is a corresponding contact.

 {% enddocs %}